m50d/m50d.github.com/_posts/2014-03-02-why-do-decent-people-accept-bitcoins.md

 The one unique twist is that, being purely mathematical, it's possible to send these tokens over the internet as easily as sending an email - not an instruction for your bank to move money from your account into theirs, but the actual, nonphysical bitcoins.
 In many ways it behaves like cash - cash you can hand over in cyberspace.

 Which is all well and good, but it comes at a time when actual cash has been sinking into obsolesence.
-Companies hate doing business in cash, [using it only when forced to](http://www.bbc.co.uk/news/business-26248396) - it's bulky, hard to guard
+Companies hate doing business in cash, [using it only when forced to](http://www.bbc.co.uk/news/business-26248396) - it's bulky, cumbersome to audit, and easy to steal.

 Bitcoin is, as Stross describes, a currency designed to facilitate illegal transactions.
 The most perfect fit would be